awa1273/ASFV-risk-mapping/README.md

 ## Objective

-The objective of this work is to model the potential distribution of ASFV in Europe and to identify areas presenting higher environmental suitability for virus presence.
+The objective of this work is to model the potential distribution of Arbovirus in Europe and to identify areas presenting higher environmental suitability for virus presence.

 ## Outputs